RaulDiodiu/rap-handson-travel-docs/part7/7b copy.md

 ### Create the SAP Fiori List Report in the FrontEnd
 [^ Top of page](#)
-Before creating the SAP Fiori List Report application, make sure that step 4 *Install SAP Business Application Studio* from the [Installation Guide](../installation/Installation.md) is successfully completed!
+Before creating the SAP Fiori List Report application, make sure that the *Install SAP Business Application Studio* from the [Installation Guide](../installation/Installation.md) is successfully completed and your SAP Business Application Studio is connected to Cloud Foundry.

+**Important:** As we skipped this installation step prior to the course you'll now have to do _Step 5_ in the [Installation Guide](../installation/Installation.md#markdown-header-5-connecting-bas-with-the-abap-environment).

 **Important:** Seemingly, the SAP Business Application Studio is not running as expected in some browsers, specifically in Mozilla's _Firefox_.
 Therefore, **please use Google Chrome** (which is recommended by SAP) for all future modifications with the BAS!